Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 #.
 To create additional accounts from the identity object returned by Notabene, follow the `create accounts instructions <https://github.com/Concordium/concordium-base/blob/main/rust-bins/docs/user-cli.md#create-accounts-from-an-identity-object>`_.
 You must deploy the credential.json output file to the chain exactly as described.
 If you don't, the account will not be created.
 You need access to a node to complete this step.
 Store the auxiliary output securely.

-Support for enterprise identity creation
+Support for company identity creation
 ========================================

-If you experience issues with steps 1, 2,3,4, or 6, please contact Concordium’s technical support via support@concordium.software.
+If you experience issues with steps 1, 2, 3, 4, or 6, please contact Concordium’s technical support via support@concordium.software.

 If you experience issues with step 5, identity verification, please contact Notabene via ania@notabene.id.